mykle1/MMM-MARS/README.md

 * You can choose which rover you want and the sol date that the pictures were taken.

-* The module will do the rest, giving you information with each image.
+* The module will do the rest, giving you detailed information with each image.

 ## Examples